emptynick/NF.TWAI/README.md

 This is a work in progress and not yet functional.

 ## Installing
 > Make sure you are able to compile `nf-interpreter`.
+Follow [this](https://docs.nanoframework.net/content/building/build-esp32.html) tutorial to learn how.

 ### Clone the repo
 You have two ways to clone this repository: